Antvirf/crossplane-kafka-topologies/README.md

 # create sample topolgoy
 kubectl apply -f ./topology.yaml

 # get topologies - at this point, if all is synced/ready, go check Kafka that topics are there.
-To troubleshoot, view k8s events
+To troubleshoot, view k8s events.
 kubectl get topologies --all-namespaces

 # cleanup - delete the Topology and its topics.
 Go check Kafka afterwards to check topics were deleted.